zactivities/RegistrationSystem/src/README.md

 on my own experience as a student.
 With the Faculty, I assumed faculty type, building and room were subject to change and included setters.

-I spent around 12 hours on this assignment.
-Overall, I enjoyed this assignment.
-I found it to be an appropriate difficulty level and time commitment.
-Additionally, I think it helped solidify inheritance and composition.